LeeviLindgren/grpc-inference-server/README.md

 This repo contains simple gRPC server implementation for serving MNIST digit classification requests using Rust stack.
-Purpose of this project is personal learning and experimentation with [tonic](https://github.com/hyperium/tonic) for rust implementation of gRPC; and [candle-rs](https://github.com/huggingface/candle), a ml/tensor framework in Rust.
+Purpose of this project is personal learning and experimentation with [tonic](https://github.com/hyperium/tonic) for rust implementation of gRPC; and [candle](https://github.com/huggingface/candle), a ml/tensor framework in Rust.

 One nice feature of using Rust in ml-inference is the lightweight deployments.
-While Python deployments with deep learning frameworks like Pytorch often result in container sizes of multiple GBs, with `candle-rs`,  the release binary size of the server implementation is only ~6MB (without model weights).
+While Python deployments with deep learning frameworks like Pytorch often result in container sizes of multiple GBs, with `candle`,  the release binary size of the server implementation is only ~6MB (without model weights).

 ## Model Architectures